Area: 17,075,400 sq. Km

 You should be aware of the risk of street crime.
 See Crime

-Current figures are not always available.
-However, British nationals made around 127,000 visits to Russia in 2011.
+British nationals made around 58,000 visits to Russia in 2013.
 Most visits are trouble-free.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.

 Take out comprehensive travel and medical insurance before you travel.